modip-org/spec/sync_api/architecture.md

-MCIP is two things: an index format, and a central repository.
+MODIP is planned to be two things: a specification for a mod index, and a central repository which actually holds metadata for all Minecraft mods, formatted according to the specification.

 The central repository is not the only repository - other people may also publish repositories which aren't necessarily related to the central one.

+The Sync API is an API designed to allow a server of one repository to import the entirety of another repository.

 # Repository linking